-7. STAKEHOLDER COMMUNICATIONS
+8. STAKEHOLDER COMMUNICATIONS

-7.1 Communications with the Public, Licensees, and Other Stakeholders
+8.1 Communications with the Public, Licensees, and Other Stakeholders

 The NRC places the cover letters to NPP security-related inspection reports in the public domain.
 The information contained in the letters does not identify actual or potential vulnerabilities at the inspected plant.
-The NRC has been releasing its cover letters to the public for security-related inspection reports since May 2006.
+The NRC has been releasing its cover letters to the public for security-related inspection reports conducted at nuclear reactors since May 2006.
+Furthermore, as of April 2015, the Commission decided that, to meet the agency's goal for increased transparency and openness, the NRC would treat CAT I fuel cycle facility cover letters similar to those of reactor licenses and began releasing the cover letters for security-related inspection reports.

-The NRC continues to hold public meetings specifically about nuclear-security issues.
-For example, the agency presents a variety of security topics at its Regulatory Information Conference, held each spring in Rockville, Maryland.
-Security topics at the Regulatory Information Conference range from security-related rulemaking efforts to activities associated with security inspection and oversight of NRC-licensed facilities to the latest cyber security and emergency preparedness and response activities undertaken by the agency.
+The NRC continues to hold public meetings specifically about nuclear-security issues.15 For example, the agency presents a variety of security topics at its Regulatory Information Conference, held each spring in Rockville, Maryland.16 Security topics at the Regulatory Information Conference range from security-related rulemaking efforts to activities associated with security inspection and oversight of NRC-licensed facilities to the latest cyber security and emergency preparedness and response activities undertaken by the agency.

 The NRC also communicates with the public, licensees, and other stakeholders by disseminating generic communications and key lessons learned from security activities and inspections.
 The NRC analyzes findings and observations from the security inspection program to determine potential generic issues.
 When applicable, NRC staff supplements periodic security meetings held with the industry and other key stakeholders and develops generic communications, such as security advisories, as a means of effectively communicating security-related issues.
-In CY 2014, the NRC issued eight Security Advisories, one Regulatory Issue Summary related to security, three Information Assessment Team Advisories, and no Information Notices (see Section 7.2 for a complete list).
+In CY 2015, the NRC issued 11 security advisories, 3 regulatory issue summaries related to security, 2 information notices related to security, and no information assessment team advisories (see Section 8.2 for a complete list).